 In February 2016, the FASB issued guidance that requires companies to present assets and liabilities arising from leases with terms greater than 12 months on the consolidated balance sheets.
 The updated standard aims to increase transparency and comparability among organizations by requiring lessees to recognize right-of-use assets and lease liabilities on the balance sheet and requiring disclosure of key information about leasing arrangements.
-This will impact all leases, which include leases for real estate and co-location facilities, among other arrangements currently under evaluation.
+This will impact all leases, including leases for real estate and co-location facilities, among other arrangements currently under evaluation.
 The Company plans to adopt this standard in the first quarter of 2019 and expects to record significant right-of-use assets and lease liabilities on its consolidated balance sheets.

-In June 2016, the FASB issued guidance that introduces a new methodology for accounting for credit losses on financial instruments, including available-for-sale debt securities.
+In June 2016, the FASB issued guidance that introduces a new methodology for accounting for credit losses on financial instruments, including availablefor-sale debt securities.
 The guidance establishes a new "expected loss model" that requires entities to estimate current expected credit losses on financial instruments by using all practical and relevant information.
 Any expected credit losses are to be reflected as allowances rather than reductions in the amortized cost of available-for-sale debt securities.
 This guidance will be effective for the Company on January 1, 2020.
-The Company is evaluating the potential impact of adopting this new accounting guidance on its consolidated financial statements.
+The Company is evaluating the potential impact on its consolidated financial statements of adopting this new accounting guidance.

 In October 2016, the FASB issued guidance that requires an entity to recognize the income tax consequences of an intra-entity transfer of an asset other than inventory when the transfer occurs.
 This guidance will be effective for the Company on January 1, 2018 and is to be applied on a modified retrospective basis through recognizing a cumulative-effect adjustment as a component of equity as of the date of adoption.
-The Company is evaluating the potential impact of adopting this new accounting guidance on its consolidated financial statements.
+The Company is evaluating the potential impact on its consolidated financial statements of adopting this new accounting guidance.

 In January 2017, the FASB issued guidance that changes the definition of a business to assist entities with evaluating whether transactions should be accounted for as transfers of assets or business combinations.
 This guidance will be effective for the Company on January 1, 2018 and is to be applied prospectively.
-The Company is evaluating the potential impact of adopting this new accounting guidance on its consolidated financial statements.
+The Company is evaluating the potential impact on its consolidated financial statements of adopting this new accounting guidance.